wikimedia/mediawiki-extensions-DumpsOnDemand/Readme.md

   * `bz2` for BZip2
   * `zip` for Zip
 * `$wgDumpsOnDemandRequestLimit` - This setting configures the time between subsequent dump requests.
 It specifies an amount in seconds that should have passed before a new dump can be requested.
 Users with the `dumpsondemand-limit-exempt` right can ignore this restriction.
-* `DumpsOnDemandFileBackend` - This setting specifies an ObjectFactory spec for a FileBackend instance.
+* `$wgDumpsOnDemandFileBackend` - This setting specifies an ObjectFactory spec for a FileBackend instance.
 The provided object will be used by DumpsOnDemand to write the dumps too and read the urls from.
 DumpsOnDemand only provides a backend that writes to `$wgUploadDirectory`, but you can add your own by extending the `FileBackend` class and specifying it in this setting.

 ### User rights
 DumpsOnDemand adds three user rights: